reeagbo/Jassco/Technical Description.md

 *include ("io.asc")*, will include in the produced assembly the code included in the io.asc file.

 ## Assembly
-"assembly" allows to include raw assembly blocks in the JS code.
+This primitive allows inclusion of raw assembly blocks in the JS code.
 This allows low level instructions like interrupts, port access or others directly without the need of additional libraries.
 Any text within the curly braces is inserted in the output code without modifications or analysis.
 Example:
 *include {
     ld a, 1